-\cdot Connect the Testing Station to the DUT.

-\cdot Wait for the DUT to begin the Login Phase and OperationalParameter negotiation.

-• The Testing Station should transmit a Login Response PDU with any keys offered by the DUT an if not already included, the following key=value pair: DataDigest=Y-1.unh.edu,Y-2.unh.edu, Y-3.unh.edu, CRC32C, None.
+- Connect the Testing Station to the DUT.
+Wait for the DUT to begin the Login Phase and Operational Parameter negotiation. - The Testing Station should transmit a Login Response PDU with any keys offered by the DUT and if not already included, the following key=value pair: DataDigest=Y-1.unh.edu, Y-2.unh.edu, Y-3.unh.edu, CRC32C, None.

-\cdot Verify that the DUT responds with the first value it supports and ignores all other values.
+• Verify that the DUT responds with the first value it supports and ignores all other values.